resampling-stats/resampling-with/README.md

 book]{.python}.
 ~~~

 If you find yourself doing that often, you can define a version-dependent variable in the `text_variables.yml` file.
-This gets built out into the `_variables.yml` file with your `make set-version-r` or `make set-version-python`.
 Use it with e.g.

 ~~~
 Here I have text that depends on the version of the book — {{< var my_var >}}